nealkumar/Concurrent-Tasks/README.md

     <version>1.10</version>
   </dependency>
 ```
-An easy-to-consume concurrency library allowing for "Tasks" to execute business logic in a thread safe manner.
+The Concurrent Tasks Library is an easy-to-consume Java concurrency library allowing for "Tasks" to execute business logic in a thread safe manner.
 This library helps users achieve multi-threading in their applications without worrying about synchronization and blocking for race conditions.
 Presently, there are 2 types of Tasks: Retrievable and Non-Retrievable.

 ### Retrievable Tasks
 Once <code>RetrievableTask</code> is extended, this allows for <code>@ThreadSafe</code> concurrent execution where business logic executed <i>does</i> need to return back an object.
 As a result, calling the getVal() method for a Retrievable task returns the object of type T (via use of Java generics) - which is blocked until all logic in the execute() method has terminated.